plantineers/plantbuddy-server/README.md

 ### Pull requests

-Pushing on `main` is forbidden (exceptions apply to [@yannickkirschen](https://github.com/yannickkirschen), as he is silly enough to deal with Git hell).
+Pushing on `main` is forbidden (exceptions apply to [@yannickkirschen](https://github.com/yannickkirschen), as he is silly enough to deal with Git hell.
+If he breaks the git history with a force push, he buys the team a shot in a bar of their choice).
 Please create a pull request and wait for a review.
 When merging, squashing is enabled.
 That means, all commits will result in a single commit having the title you provide when merging.
 Please double check this title, as it will be linted as well!